George Johnstone (Royal Navy officer): British politics

 He returned to Great Britain in 1767, where he once more became involved in the politics of the East India Company.
 He had previously been one of a number of his family to support Robert Clive, 1st Baron Clive in 1764, but by 1767 Clive was persecuting George's brother John Johnstone, who was at this time a member of the company's council in Bengal.
 George Johnstone spoke out and voted against Clive, gaining a reputation as an orator.
 He sought election to Parliament on the back of this reputation, and after securing the patronage of Sir James Lowther was elected to represent Cockermouth in 1768.
 He became part of the parliamentary group supporting Lowther's interests, and retained his membership after his election to the constituency of Appleby in 1774.
 He continued to be active in the politics of the East India Company, using his parliamentary position to make speeches attacking the North Ministry's schemes for Indian reform, and laying the blame for the chaos in Bengal at Clive's door.
 He found favour for doing so with the company's court of proprietors, who made him chair of a proprietary committee aiming to block plans for company reform.
 Despite these efforts, the Prime Minister, Lord North, was able to pass an act regulating the East India Company in 1773.

 Johnstone supported the Rockingham faction, which was opposed to North's policies in American affairs.
 He was particularly skilled at denunciations and obstructing legislation, attacking the 1773 Tea Act as 'criminally absurd', and argued that the Boston Port Bill would unite Americans against Britain.
 He also opposed the altering of the charter of Massachusetts and the 1774 Quebec Act.
-Other matters he spoke on in Parliament included his opposition to the penalization of Irish Catholics, imprisonment for debt, and of impressment in the navy.
-He also opposed the slave trade, calling it 'a commerce of the most barbarous and cruel kind that ever disgraced the transactions of any civilised people'.
-He tended towards pragmatism on other affairs, believing that while taxing Americans was legal, it was inexpedient, and that sending troops to America would be ultimately fruitless and that to maintain order would require the garrisoning of forces in the colonies at great expense.
+Other matters he spoke on in Parliament included his opposition to the penal laws in Ireland, the imprisonment of debtors and the Royal Navy's use of impressment.
+He also criticised the Atlantic slave trade, calling it "a commerce of the most barbarous and cruel kind that ever disgraced the transactions of any civilised people".
+He tended towards pragmatism on other affairs, believing that while taxing American colonists was legal, it was inexpedient, and that sending British troops to America would be ultimately fruitless and that to maintain order would require the garrisoning of forces in the colonies at great expense.
 Instead he urged conciliation to redress colonial grievances.
 His temper occasionally got the better of him, leading to difficult situations, and on one occasion a duel with Lord George Germain.